ion-fusion/ion-fusion.github.io/community.md

 At this time we cannot promise any particular SLA for responding to issues.
 {: .notice--warning}

-[^both]: Each app has unpleasant tradeoffs, and it's unclear which will work best.
+[^both]: Each app has unpleasant tradeoffs, and we hope the community's experience will show what works best.
+Feedback is welcome!

 [discord]:   https://discord.gg/8pCSR7EyU9
 [discuss]:   https://github.com/orgs/ion-fusion/discussions